Apply for help - new draft

 Apply for help

-Use our online forms to apply for free legal assistance from our Court & Tribunal Services or Pro Bono Connect service.
+When we re-open to new clients, please use our online forms to apply for free legal help from our Court & Tribunal Services or Pro Bono Connect service.
+The forms have been designed to gather the information we need to determine if you are eligible for assistance.

-To be eligible, your legal issue must fall within the types of matters we can help with.
-You can find more information about the matters we assist with here.
+To be eligible, your problem needs to be something we can help with.
+You will also need to meet other eligibility criteria, like your income, for example.
+You can find more information about the matters we help with here.

 Apply - Individuals and Couples